 - 7.12.1 Policy CP1 of the Core Strategy (adopted October 2011) advises that in ensuring all development contributes to the sustainability of the District, it is necessary to take into account the need to reduce the need to travel by locating development in accessible locations and promoting a range of sustainable transport modes.
-Policy CP10 of the Core Strategy (adopted October 2011) states that all development should be designed and located to minimise the impacts of travel by motor vehicle on the District and demonstrate that it provides a safe and adequate means of access. - 7.12.2 Hertfordshire County Council as Local Highway Authority initially raised objections to the proposal, raising concerns with confusion within the submitted Transport Statement regarding how traffic movements will operate.
-The applicant has subsequently provided an amended Transport Statement.
-This clarifies that the site entrance will be at the existing lower entrance at the bottom of Scots Hill.
-The site exit would be at a new vehicular access 30m west of (ie further down Scots Hill from) the existing access point.
-The Highway Authority has confirmed that this arrangement would be safe and acceptable. - 7.12.3 The comments of the Highway Authority regarding bus stop improvement works are noted.
-However, these works are not considered necessary to make the development acceptable and are not considered proportionate to the scale of the development proposed.
-As such it is not considered that it would be appropriate to secure such works as part of this application as they would not be compliant with Paras 55 or 56 of the NPPF.

-- 7.12.4 Policy DM13 of the Development Management Policies LDD (adopted July 2013) advises that development should make provision for parking in accordance with the parking standards set out in Appendix 5.
+Policy CP10 of the Core Strategy (adopted October 2011) states that all development should be designed and located to minimise the impacts of travel by motor vehicle on the District and demonstrate that it provides a safe and adequate means of access. - 7.12.2 Hertfordshire County Council as Local Highway Authority have raised objections to the proposal, raising concerns with confusion within the submitted Transport Statement regarding how traffic movements will operate.
+The applicant is aware and will look to address these concerns. - 7.12.3 Policy DM13 of the Development Management Policies LDD (adopted July 2013) advises that development should make provision for parking in accordance with the parking standards set out in Appendix 5.
 For Use Class C3, the standards require 2 spaces per dwelling (with one assigned space) for 2 bedroom dwellings, and 2.25 spaces per dwelling (2 assigned spaces) for 3 bedroom dwellings.
 The 25 two bedroom flats would therefore require a total of 50 parking spaces (25 assigned) and the 8 three-bedroom flats would require a total of 18 parking spaces (16 assigned).
-Therefore the proposal is required to provide a total of 68 parking spaces, of which 41 should be assigned. - 7.12.5 The submitted site layout plan shows eight parking spaces at ground level, and the submission states 62 car parking spaces will be provided within the basement.
-The proposed development would therefore provide adequate car parking to comply with the parking standards at Appendix 5.
+Therefore the proposal is required to provide a total of 68 parking spaces, of which 41 should be assigned. - 7.12.4 The application sets out that four visitor car parking space would be provided at ground level, with 62 car parking spaces to be within the basement.